Azure/autorest.az/doc/04-scenario-test-configuration.md

       - name: ScopeAssignmentsList
       - name: ScopeAssignmentsDelete
 ~~~
-In above sample, four testcases are configured, and they will be generated in two test files:
+In above sample, four test cases are configured, and they will be generated in two test files:
-- test_ManagedNetworks_scenario.py: three testcases will be generated in it: ManagedNetworks_scenario1, ManagedNetworks_scenario2, ManagedNetworks_scenario3.
+- test_ManagedNetworks_scenario.py: three test cases will be generated in it: ManagedNetworks_scenario1, ManagedNetworks_scenario2, ManagedNetworks_scenario3.
-- test_ScopeAssignments_scenario.py: one testcase generated in it: ScopeAssignments.
+- test_ScopeAssignments_scenario.py: one test case generated in it: ScopeAssignments.

-Note: the part before the underscore('_') in the testcase name will be used to descibe in which test file the case will be generated.
+Note: the part before the underscore('_') in the test case name will be used to descibe in which test file the case will be generated.

 ## What if multiple examples in swagger have duplicated name?